stevenhan1991/EVIS22-SurfNet/README.md

 ## Data format

 There are three types of files required for training SurfNet.
-The first file is a graphml, which stores the topological structure of a surface, i.e., adjacency matrix; the second file stores the information of each node on a surface, such as position and veclocity; the third file stores all shortest paths between two nodes on a surface.
+The first file is a graphml, which stores the topological structure of a surface, i.e., adjacency matrix; the second file stores the information of each node on a surface, such as position and velocity; the third file stores all shortest paths between two nodes on a surface.

 ## Training models
 ```